Last updated on July 26th, 2022 at 09:07 pm

 #1 Single leg stretch

-Lay on the floor and bring both knees in towards your chest, then extend one leg as shown.
+- Bring both knees in towards your chest, then extend one leg as shown.
 Your core muscles should be working to hold onto neutral (ie stopping your back from arching).

 #2 Russian twist

-Engage your abdominal muscles and lower your back towards the floor, until it is at about 45° to the floor.
+- Engage your abdominal muscles and lower your back towards the floor, until it is at about 45° to the floor.
 Hold this position.
 You will feel your abs working.

 #3 Elbow plank

-Lay on your side, with your legs extended in a straight line.
+- Lay on your side, with your legs extended in a straight line.

-Take your forearm to 90° with your body, your hand making a fist.
+- Take your forearm to 90° with your body, your hand making a fist.

-Engage your core muscles and lift your upper body so that your forearm is supporting you, making sure your shoulder is directly above your elbow.
+- Engage your core muscles and lift your upper body so that your forearm is supporting you, making sure your shoulder is directly above your elbow.

-Hold this position for the given time.
+- Hold this position for 20 seconds.

-#4 Rolling like a ball
+#4 Pilates rolling like a ball

 - Sit on the floor.
 Balancing on your hip bones, bring your knees towards your chest and put your hands on your lower legs.
 Point your toes.

-Keeping a curve in your spine and your chin tucked in, engage your core muscles and roll backwards.
+- Keeping a curve in your spine and your chin tucked in, engage your core muscles and roll backwards.

-When your upper back is on the floor, contract your core and buttock muscles strongly to start to roll back to the starting position.
+- When your upper back is on the floor, contract your core and buttock muscles strongly to start to roll back to the starting position.

-This should be a SMOOTH, CONTROLLED movement.
+- This should be a SMOOTH, CONTROLLED movement.
 The spine gradually makes and releases contact with the floor, one vertebra at a time.

-- The ball shape you make should stay the same throughout the movement
+- The ball shape you make should stay the same throughout the movement.

-- Don’t roll onto your neck – start to reverse the movement once your upper back is on the floor
+- Don’t roll onto your neck – start to reverse the movement once your upper back is on the floor.

 #5 Spine twist

-Sit with a straight back and straight legs.
+- Sit with a straight back and straight legs.
 (If you have tightness at the back of your legs, bend them slightly so that you can keep your back straight).

 - Raise your arms up to shoulder height, engage your abdominal muscles and rotate your upper body to the right.

-Come back to the centre and keep turning to the left.
+- Come back to the centre and keep turning to the left.

-Lay on the floor with your pelvis in neutral and your knees bent.
+- Lay on the floor with your pelvis in neutral and your knees bent.

-Keeping your knees bent, bring your legs towards your body until your thighs are vertical.
+- Keeping your knees bent, bring your legs towards your body until your thighs are vertical.

-Straighten your legs.
+- Straighten your legs.

 #7 Mountain climber

-Get into an all-4s position on the floor.
+- Get into an all-4s position on the floor.
 Make sure your hands are directly below your shoulders.

-Take your legs out behind, keeping your back slightly curved.
+- Take your legs out behind, keeping your back slightly curved.